donomii/listStack/README.md

 ## License

-This project is licensed under GPL-3.0-only.
+This project is licensed under GPL-3.0 or later.